-Play the clip below for Jim Folk's commentary about the anxiety symptom burning sking.
+Play the clip below for Jim Folk's commentary about the anxiety symptom burning skin.
 Jim Folk is the president of anxietycentre.com.

-Burning skin is a common symptom of elevated stress, including the stress anxiety can cause.
-Jim Folk experienced multple episodes of burning skin, and to severe degrees, during his 12 year struggle with anxiety disorder.
+Burning skin is a common symptom of stress, including anxiety-caused stress.
+Jim Folk experienced multiple episodes of burning skin, and to severe degrees, during his 12 year struggle with anxiety disorder.

 For a more detailed explanation about anxiety symptoms including the burning skin symptom, why symptoms can persist long after the stress response has ended, common barriers to recovery and symptom elimination, and more recovery strategies and tips, we have many chapters that address this information in the Recovery Support area of our website.